guildai/issue-resolution/159-name-of-package-in-conflict-with-directory-module-when-building-for-remote/README.md

 ## Problem

-Guild is not correctly creating a package or is not explaining clearly why it can't and providing instructions on what to do about it.
+Guild does not detect a package name conflict and provide instructions on what to do about it.

 ## Recreating